Tony Lit

-Lit and British Prime Minister Boris Johnson attended Milton Keynes Gurdwara ahead of Diwali and to celebrate the auspicious 550th Birth Anniversary of Sri Guru Nanak Dev Ji.
+Lit and British prime minister Boris Johnson attended Milton Keynes Gurdwara ahead of Diwali and to celebrate the auspicious 550th Birth Anniversary of Sri Guru Nanak Dev Ji.

 Lit addressed at the Drive to Digital 2019 Conference held on 30 October at The British Library Knowledge Centre, giving them a background of Sunrise Radio from launch in 1989 to present day and how digital innovation had allowed him to grow and develop Sunrise Radio nationally.

 Lit was officially unveiled as a new Ambassador for CRY on 21 January 2020.
 Tony first approached CRY following the sudden death of the only son of a family friend from a previously undiagnosed heart condition.
 He was aged just 17 and was a fit and sporty young man, with his death sending shockwaves throughout his local community and beyond.
 As a father of 3, Tony was deeply moved by this tragedy and pledged, “whatever support Sunrise Radio and I can give personally, over and above, I shall do so.”

+Tony Lit was named the 'Outstanding Sikh Award' winner at the British Sikh Awards 2023.

+Asian Standard News recognized Tony Lit as one of the most influential figures in London for the year 2023.

+Tony Lit had the opportunity to interview the first British Asian prime minister, Rishi Sunak, at 10 Downing Street for Sunrise Radio.

+Tony Lit won Interview of the Year 2025 at the British Asian Media Awards for his exclusive interview with former British prime minister Rishi Sunak at Number 10 Downing Street in May 2024 — marking a first for British Asian Media in securing access to a sitting prime minister.